reframe-hpc/reframe/docs/tutorial_advanced.rst

 This is the case with the :func:`set_container_platform` hook, which depends on the undefined parameter ``platform``.
 Hence, the derived test **must** define all the required parameters and variables; otherwise ReFrame will notice that the test is not well defined and will raise an error accordingly.

-Before moving onwards to the derived test, note that the :class:`ContainerBase` class takes the additional argument ``pin_prefix=True``, which locks the prefix of all derived tests to this base test.
+Before moving ahead with the derived test, note that the :class:`ContainerBase` class takes the additional argument ``pin_prefix=True``, which locks the prefix of all derived tests to this base test.
 This will allow the retrieval of the sources located in the library by any derived test, regardless of what their containing directory is.

 .. code-block:: console